anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 - **🎯 A/B Testing** - Deploy multiple versions for testing
 - **🌍 CDN Integration** - Global content distribution
 - **🔧 Build Pipeline** - Support for modern frameworks (React, Vue, Angular)
+- **🤖 AI Templates** - Pre-built AI prompts for common project types
+- **📱 Mobile App Companion** - Manage deployments from your phone

 ## 🆕 Latest Enhancements Summary

-We have significantly enhanced the Taptap CLI with the following improvements:
+We have significantly enhanced the Taptap CLI with the following revolutionary improvements:

+### 🤖 AI-Powered Development
+- **Intelligent Project Generation**: Create complete web applications from simple text descriptions
+- **Real-Time Feedback**: Interactive terminal updates show AI progress with 3-second polling
+- **Interactive Clarification**: AI can pause to ask for additional details when prompts are ambiguous
+- **Automatic File Handling**: Server-side zip creation with local extraction and cleanup
+- **Comprehensive Output**: Generate HTML, CSS, JavaScript, and assets in one command

 ### 🔐 Streamlined Security
 - **Internal User ID Management**: The `--deploy` command no longer requires registration numbers, using authenticated user IDs internally for improved security and usability